-The UGST faculty has set the following objectives for the M.Div. degree with the approval of the board of directors.
+The UGST faculty has set the following objectives for the M.Div. degree with the approval of the board of directors and in conjunction with the Degree Program Standards of the Association of Theological Schools.
 Students will be responsible for demonstrating the achievement of all objectives through the development of the M.Div. portfolio.